cianc/cianc.github.io/content/posts/OSS_exploration.md

 Note that this is different from the Green Software Foundation's [carbon-aware-sdk](https://github.com/Green-Software-Foundation/carbon-aware-sdk) which as far as I can tell from the [demo](https://www.youtube.com/watch?v=-CmyrpisHXM)is a wrapper around carbon intensity providers like electricitymap.com or watttime.org.
 It provides a simple API to query carbon intensities and find the least intense regions by time and location.
 This project does not seem very active.

-I've [written a bit](tags/software) about the energy and carbon efficiency of software before, and have written software for carbon efficiency instrumentation, so this ticks the "something I'  already interested in box".
+I've [written a bit](tags/software) about the energy and carbon efficiency of software before, and have written software for carbon efficiency instrumentation, so this ticks the "something I'm already interested in box".

-The documentation is quiet nice, including these bits for onboarding: https://github.com/mlco2/codecarbon?tab=readme-ov-file#contributing and https://github.com/mlco2/codecarbon/blob/master/CONTRIBUTING.md.
+The documentation is quite nice, including these bits for onboarding: https://github.com/mlco2/codecarbon?tab=readme-ov-file#contributing and https://github.com/mlco2/codecarbon/blob/master/CONTRIBUTING.md.
 There are plenty of "good first issues" in the queue and commit frequency seems decent, though discussions seem quiet and I don't see any other channels of communication advertised.

 On the negative side, the code profiling/optimisation aspect of this goes against the idea discussed in [[building_green_software]] (that I mostly agree with) that the biggest and easiest emissions savings come from operational and framework changes, not code optimisations for individual applications.